 75MM M3 Gun Information Page: A Fine Canon for Fine Tank

 The 75mm M3 gun gets a lot of flak for being a short barrel low-velocity gun and no good for anti-tank work.
-This is simply false and usually comes from someone who had read a bad book like death traps.
-Or worse, German fiction, whitewashing their crimes, disguised as history.
-The gun was a great tank gun when the tank went into action, and even by mid 44 in the ETO campaign, it remained a capable weapon.
-It may not have been able to penetrate a panther from the front, but it could take on all other tanks Germans it commonly faced.
+This is simply false and usually comes from someone who has read a bad book like Death Traps.
+Or worse, German fiction whitewashing their crimes disguised as history.
+The gun was a great tank gun when the tank went into action, and even by mid-44 in the ETO campaign, it remained a capable weapon.
+It may not have been able to penetrate a panther from the front, but it could take on all other tanks it commonly faced.
 It could handle the Panzer IV and Stug III at any normal combat range.